Guide to a Perfect trip in Egypt!

 Basily lived in this house until 1953 and then he sold it to the American embassy for 53,000 Egyptian pounds.
 In 1996 Egypt's Supreme Council of Antiquities bought it for 13 million pounds and converted it into a museum by the beginning of the 2000s.

 The museum was first opened to the public in September of 2002 and displays more than 1,800 items from different eras including the Pharaonic, Ptolemaic (which flourished greatly in Alexandria), Roman, Byzantine, and Islamic.

 The first floor of the museum contains the Pharaonic items including a lot of statues of different ancient Egyptian rulers and gods and very interesting portraits of Menkaure, Ikhnaton, and Hatshepsut.

 There are also some replicates of the tombs that were discovered in the Valley of the Kings.
 These tombs include Canopic jars and many other interesting items.

-The middle floor of the museum contains the antiquities of the Greco Roman period which includes statues of Greek ladies and an amazing statue of the god Serapis, a granite statue of Caracalla.
-There are also some scientific studies that were made in the Greco Roman period concerning the human body.
+The middle floor of the museum contains the antiquities of the Greco-Roman period.
+There are various statues of Greek ladies and an amazing statue of the god Serapis, as well as a granite statue of Caracalla.
+There are also some scientific studies that were made in the Greco-Roman period concerning the human body.

 The Coptic section includes a lot of everyday life items made out of bronze, copper, and silver.
-There are also some interesting icons that demonstrate religious scenes of the Christ and the last super.
-This is beside a lot of cotton and textiles products that have fascinating with plan and animals ornaments.
+There are also some interesting icons that demonstrate religious scenes of Christ and the Last Supper.
+This is in addition to a lot of cotton and textile products .

 There are also some displays from the intermediate Pharaonic period that reflects how the arts of this period became more realistic.
 Afterward, there is the section of the family of Mohamed Ali that includes a lot of jewelry made out of silver and gold that belonged to the royal family.